January is National Train Your Dog Month, sponsored by the Association of Professional Dog Trainers (APDT).

 The Tips tab takes you to a page linking to 11 informative training-related handouts—all downloadable as free PDFs.

-The Resources tab takes you to a collection of blog posts on the Association of Professional Dog Trainers’ main website.
+The Resources link takes you to a collection of blog posts on the Association of Professional Dog Trainers’ main website.
 The posts are of interest to trainers as well as pet owners.
 To narrow your selection, choose the most relevant category listed at the top of the page.

 Training the LIMA Way

-According to the APDT position statement on LIMA, “LIMA requires that trainers and behavior consultants use the ‘least intrusive, minimally aversive technique likely to succeed in achieving a training [or behavior change] objective with minimal risk of producing adverse side effects.’”
+According to an APDT position statement on LIMA, “LIMA requires that trainers and behavior consultants use the ‘least intrusive, minimally aversive technique likely to succeed in achieving a training [or behavior change] objective with minimal risk of producing adverse side effects.’”

 “Trainers who use aversive tools such as choke collars, prong collars, shock collars (including ‘stim-collars’ and ‘e-collars’), bonkers, shaker-cans, citronella spray, water spray, leash-pop/leash-corrections (with any type of collar/harness), yelling, or any other technique designed to cause fear, pain, or startle in the dog are not practicing LIMA as described and used within APDT.